-- What is the biggest change you would like to see in 5 years? - How will we know if the Project is successful? - What kind of change will we see amongst Youth, community members, agencies and Elders?
+- What is the biggest change you would like to see in 5 years? - •How will we know if the Project is successful? - What kind of change will we see amongst Advocates as survivors of violence, community members, agencies and Elders?